 What Should I Choose–Urgent Care Or Emergency Room?

 As Dr. Evans mentioned, when it comes down to it, you may intuitively know whether your illness or injury needs acute care.
 Listen to your body.
 Try to note whether the pain is persistent or if it’s improving over time.
 Don’t rely on online forums to help diagnose yourself.
 Try to get to a doctor as soon as possible.
-If you aren’t sure, call the urgent care and ask if they can treat your particular issue.
+If you aren’t sure, call an urgent care and ask if they can treat your particular issue.
 Remember, you can always go to an emergency room from urgent care.
-But, it will save you money to see an urgent care doctor if you not need emergency services.
+But, it will save you money to see an urgent care doctor if you do not need emergency services.

 Costs; E.R.
 Vs. Urgent Care